Expanded genetic code: Expanded genetic alphabet

 In 2012, a group of American scientists led by Floyd Romesberg, a chemical biologist at the Scripps Research Institute in San Diego, California, published that his team designed an unnatural base pair (UBP).
 The two new artificial nucleotides or Unnatural Base Pair (UBP) were named "d5SICS" and "dNaM."
 More technically, these artificial nucleotides bearing hydrophobic nucleobases, feature two fused aromatic rings that form a (d5SICS–dNaM) complex or base pair in DNA.
 In 2014 the same team from the Scripps Research Institute reported that they synthesized a stretch of circular DNA known as a plasmid containing natural T-A and C-G base pairs along with the best-performing UBP Romesberg's laboratory had designed, and inserted it into cells of the common bacterium E. coli that successfully replicated the unnatural base pairs through multiple generations.
 This is the first known example of a living organism passing along an expanded genetic code to subsequent generations.
 This was in part achieved by the addition of a supportive algal gene that expresses a nucleotide triphosphate transporter which efficiently imports the triphosphates of both d5SICSTP and dNaMTP into E. coli bacteria.
 Then, the natural bacterial replication pathways use them to accurately replicate the plasmid containing d5SICS–dNaM.

 The successful incorporation of a third base pair into a living micro-organism is a significant breakthrough toward the goal of greatly expanding the number of amino acids which can be encoded by DNA, thereby expanding the potential for living organisms to produce novel proteins.
 The artificial strings of DNA do not encode for anything yet, but scientists speculate they could be designed to manufacture new proteins which could have industrial or pharmaceutical uses.

-In May 2014, researchers announced that they had successfully introduced two new artificial nucleotides into bacterial DNA, and by including individual artificial nucleotides in the culture media, were able to induce amplification of the plasmids containing the artificial nucleotides by a factor of 2 x 10^{7} (24 doublings); they did not create mRNA or proteins able to use the artificial nucleotides.
+In May 2014, researchers announced that they had successfully introduced two new artificial nucleotides into bacterial DNA, and by including individual artificial nucleotides in the culture media, were able to induce amplification of the plasmids containing the artificial nucleotides by a factor of 2 × 10^{7} (24 doublings); they did not create mRNA or proteins able to use the artificial nucleotides.